> Peter Bellamy > Songs > The Shepherd of the Downs

 Shepherd of the Downs a.k.a.
 Shepherd in Love is believed to be the oldest song in the repertoire of the Copper Family.
 James ‘Brasser’ Copper wrote in the family's songbook: “My grandfather used to sing this song.”
 His grandfather was George Copper who was born in Rottingdean in 1784.

-Bob and Ron Copper sang this song in 1963 for Peter Kennedy; this recording was published on the EFDSS LP Traditional Songs from Rottingdean and reissued on the Topic CD Come Write Me Down: Early Recordings of the Copper Family of Rottingdean.
-They recorded it for a second time in May 1995 for their CD Coppersongs 2: The Living Tradition of the Copper Family.
+Bob and Ron Copper sang Shepherd of the Downs in 1963 for Peter Kennedy, which was published on the EFDSS LP Traditional Songs From Rottingdean and reissued on the Topic CD Come Write Me Down: Early Recordings of the Copper Family of Rottingdean.
+Bob and John Copper recorded it for a second time in 1971 for their 4 LP box on the Leader label, A Song for Every Season, and both plus Jill Copper and Jon Dudley did it for a third time in May 1995 for their CD Coppersongs 2: The Living Tradition of the Copper Family.

 Royston Wood and Heather Wood sang A Shepherd of the Downs in 1977 on their album No Relation.
 Their former Young Tradition partner Peter Bellamy sang The Shepherd of the Downs accompanied by Louis Killen on his 1979 LP Both Sides Then.
 This recording was also included on the Peter Bellamy anthology Wake the Vaulted Echoes and on the Topic compilation The Acoustic Folk Box.